A challenging, personal and spiritual path through the eight limbs to yoga

 The first Series is called Chikitsa and is designed to strengthen and purify the body and mind.

-The Sun Salutations loosen and warms up the body and importantly bind the mind to the breath through movements that enhance the inhale and exhale shapes.
-The bandhas arise as well as their technique.
+The Sun Salutations loosen and warm up the blood and the body and importantly bind the mind to the breath through precise repetitive movements.
+The inhale and exhale shapes teach us how to breathe deeply and accurately, showing us where the bandhas are found.

 The accessible, almost hands free Standing Sequence works on strength, balance and coordination as we find our connection with our foundation.
-The limbs are strengethened, the trunk energised, the waist toned and the hips start to open.
+The limbs are strengthened, the trunk energised, the waist toned and the hips start to open.

 The Seated Sequence takes us deeper into the postures and the body, the body is warm and the postures benefit organs and internal systems ( This part increases in intensity and difficulty as the Series' progress, whilst the other parts remain the same).

 The Finishing Sequence includes inversions and quieter very special postures to settle the body and absorb the energy we have created.
 Here the energesing and calming effects of the whole practise are felt psychologically.

 Cures daily aches and pains